greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/merge_or_split_subscription_1_1.md

 ---
 title: Merging or splitting license/subscription requests
 category: General
 description: This is a guide on how to handle requests to merge or split licenses or subscription(s).
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/merge_or_split_subscription_1_1/
+linkTitle: Merging or splitting license/subscription requests
+type: docs
 ---

 ## Overview